 Since 1979, the APN award has been awarded by the Indonesian Ministry of Agriculture to extraordinary individuals and groups that contribute to food security in Indonesia.

 Sri Kayatin won first place in the Adhikarya Pangan Nusantara (APN) Award in the category of “food security pioneer.”

-Sri Kayatin joined the Wonder Women Initiative - which is supported by the Women’s Economic Opportunity Initiative of the ExxonMobil Foundation - in 2019, and has been focusing on her business management, financial, and marketing skills to grow and improve her business.
+Sri Kayatin joined the Wonder Women Initiative in 2019, and has been focusing on her business management, financial, and marketing skills to grow and improve her business.
 Her enterprise, D'KAYAteen, produces a range of snacks made from fish, lobster, and beef.
 Recently, leveraging the growing popularity of moringa and its tremendous health benefits, she began to innovate and develop moringa-based chips and crackers.
 Typically, people only use moringa in its vegetable form, but Sri Kayatin started to process moringa leaves into healthy and nutritious snacks.

 Moringa is considered to be a “superfood” for its high nutritional content.
 The Indonesian Ministry of Health states that moringa has three times more potassium than bananas, four times more calcium than milk, seven times more vitamin C than oranges, two times more protein than milk, and four times more vitamin A than carrots.
 Moringa is highly recommended to be consumed by pregnant women and children under the age of two to prevent stunting.